tkleiner/grd2stream/README.rst

-grd2stream

-Implements a simple Runge-Kutta stream line integration based on gridded velocity fields in native GMT grid format (vx.grd, vy.grd).
+Implements a Runge-Kutta stream line integration based on gridded velocity fields in native GMT grid format (vx.grd, vy.grd).
 The GMT5-API (or newer) is not used at the moment.